PSRL-1

-The Precision Shoulder-fired Rocket Launcher-1 also known as the (PSRL-1) is a modified American clone of the Soviet/Russian RPG-7 shoulder-fired rocket-propelled grenade launcher developed by AirTronic USA.
+The Precision Shoulder-fired Rocket Launcher-1, also known as the PSRL-1, is a modified American copy of the Soviet/Russian RPG-7 shoulder-fired rocket-propelled grenade launcher developed by AirTronic USA.

 The PSRL-1 is primarily manufactured for US-allied nations who are accustomed to Soviet-style weapons and international export.

 History

-In 2009, the American company AirTronic USA revealed their modernized version of the RPG-7, named the RPG-7USA, which was later developed into the PSRL-1.
+In 2009, AirTronic USA revealed their modernized RPG-7, named the RPG-7USA.
+It was later developed to the PSRL-1.

 The weapon was a Program of Record in the United States Special Operations Command by 2015, and the PSRL-1 entered production by mid-2016.
+The rocket launcher was shown at the AUSA exhibition in 2015 with the PSRL-1 and the GS-777 being displayed.

 The first confirmed sales were made to the Armed Forces of Ukraine in 2017.

+The PSRL-1 was adopted by the Peruvian Army.

+Combat Use

 Ukrainian troops used it for the first time in a conflict during the 2022 Russian invasion of Ukraine.
 At least one was captured by Russian forces.

-The PSRL-1 was adopted by the Peruvian Army.